17th Annual Municipal Green Building Conference and Expo:

 - Waste – Textile Recycling, Food Waste, Waste to Energy, Waste Water Recycling

-All finalists will receive exhibit space and inclusion in the conference at no cost, as well as the chance to win $15,000 as the overall Challenge winner, $3,000 per category winner, in-kind support from sponsors and partners, as well as the opportunity for membership to LACI’s business incubation program, access to the La Kretz Innovation Campus, and Advanced Prototyping Center.
+All finalists received exhibit space and inclusion in the conference at no cost, as well as the chance to win $15,000 as the overall Challenge winner, $3,000 per category winner, in-kind support from sponsors and partners, as well as the opportunity for membership to LACI’s business incubation program, access to the La Kretz Innovation Campus, and Advanced Prototyping Center.

 Abstract Review Committee